shakebugs/shake-docs/docs/react/configuration-and-data/activity.md

 Shake.setConsoleLogsEnabled(false);
 ```

-Add the following code snippet to your *AppDelegate.m* to make sure that console logs are recorded by Shake on iOS.
+Add the following code snippet to your *AppDelegate.m* to make sure that console logs are recorded by Shake on iOS:

 ```objectivec title="AppDelegate.m"
 // highlight-next-line